 Boundaries that Protect Liking

-I treat boundaries as reward hygiene.
+I consider boundaries as reward hygiene.
 Clear stop times, phone-free windows, weekly white space, and device curfews are not lifestyle flourishes; they are neurochemical investments.
 Each boundary preserves the conditions for liking to arise and be noticed.
 Without them, wanting will colonize every open minute.

 Values as the Antidote to Empty Wins